skedgeme/wrecker/examples/Client.md

-This literate Haskell file is a simple walk through of how to use `wrecker` to benchmark a HTTP API.
+# Building a API client for profiling with `wrecker`

 Unlike most HTTP benchmarking applications, `wrecker` is intended to benchmark HTTP calls inline with other forms of processing.
 This allows for complex interactions necessary to benchmark certain API endpoints.

-Before we get into the details we need to get some Haskell file setup out of the way.
+## TL;DR

+`wrecker` let's you build beautiful API clients that you can use for profiling

+Here is the example we will build.

+    testScript :: Port -> Recorder -> IO ()
+    testScript port recorder = do
+      let get    = getWithRecorder    recorder
+          insert = insertWithRecorder recorder
+          rpc    = rpcWithRecorder    recorder

+      Root { login
+           , products
+           , checkout
+           }             <- get "root"     (rootRef port)
+      firstProduct : _   <- get "products" products
+      userRef            <- rpc "login"    login
+                                           ( Credentials
+                                               { userName = "a@example.com"
+                                               , password = "password"
+                                               }
+                                           )
+      User { usersCart } <- get "user"     userRef
+      Cart { items }     <- get "cart"     usersCart

+      insert "items" items firstProduct
+      rpc "checkout" checkout cart

+If this doesn't make sense on inspection, that is okay.
+This file builds up all the necessary utilities and documents every line.

+Most of the code in this file is "generic".
+It is the type of boilerplate you make once for an API client.

+You don't need to make a polish API client to use `wrecker`, just look at TODO_MAKE_AESON_LENS_EXAMPLE to see how to use recorder with less setup.

+## Boring Haskell Prelude

-First we turn on the extensions we would like to use.
+This is Haskell, so first we turn on the extensions we would like to use.

 ```haskell
 {-# LANGUAGE RecordPuns, DeriveAny, DeriveGeneric #-}
 module WreckerSpec where
 ```

 `RecordPuns` will let us destructure records conveniently. `DeriveAny` and `DeriveGeneric` are used turned on so the compiler can generate the JSON conversion functions for us automatically.

 Now we import the packages necessary to make the client.